-Visit the webpages of the ADFA Move-Up Choice and AFDA Down Payment Assistance programs to discover more — including income limits for your county.
+Visit the web pages of the ADFA Move-Up Choice and AFDA Down Payment Assistance programs to discover more, including income limits for your county.
 And take a look at HUD’s list of alternative programs for Arkansas.

 California Down Payment Assistance Programs

-However, CalHFA defines first-time homebuyer as “someone who has not owned and occupied their own home in the last three years.”
+However, CalHFA defines a first-time home buyer as “someone who has not owned and occupied their own home in the last three years.”
 So many who’ve previously owned homes may qualify.

 Check out the MyHome Assistance Program webpage for more information.
 You’ll find some income limits there.
-If you’re a teacher, find out about the Extra Credit Teacher Home Purchase Program (ECTP).
-And take a look at HUD's list of alternative programs for California.
+If you’re a teacher or fire department employee, certain program limits may not apply.

 Colorado Down Payment Assistance Programs

-You need to save up at least $1,000 of your own money (not a gift) toward your down payment to be eligible.
-If you’re part of the state’s disability program, that $1,000 is reduced to $750.
+- You need to save up at least $1,000 of your own money (not a gift) toward your down payment to be eligible.
+If you’re part of the state’s disability program, that $1,000 is reduced to $750

 Connecticut Down Payment Assistance Programs